 BA History and English Literature

-Our joint honours BA History and English Literature course allows you to explore the richness of English literature alongside the great variety of human history around the world.
+Our joint honours BA History and English Literature course allows you to explore the richness of English literature alongside the rich history and variety of human experience.

 In your first year, your core History modules will explore people, politics, and revolution – finding out how people struggled for power in past societies – and the culture and concepts those societies developed.
 We will teach you the skills you need to study and research history through an individual project of your choice.

 In your English literature modules, you will read more of authors and genres that you may already know (from tragedy to Gothic, from Shakespeare and Dickens to Plath and Beckett).
 But you will also encounter aspects of literary studies that may be less familiar to you, from children’s literature to publishing studies and the history of the book.
 Our academics have published research on everything from medieval poetry to contemporary Caribbean and American fiction.